ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pytorch-llama/_index.md

     - Measure performance metrics of the LLM inference running on an Arm-based CPU.

 prerequisites:
-    - An AWS Graviton3 c7g.8xlarge instance to test Arm performance optimizations, or any [Arm based instance](/learning-paths/servers-and-cloud-computing/csp/) with at least 16 CPUs from a cloud service provider or an on-premise Arm server.
+    - An [Arm based instance](/learning-paths/servers-and-cloud-computing/csp/) with at least 16 CPUs from a cloud service provider or an on-premise Arm server.

-author_primary: Pareena Verma, Nobel Chowdary Mandepudi
+author_primary: Nikhil Gupta, Pareena Verma, Nobel Chowdary Mandepudi

 ### Tags
 skilllevels: Introductory